riscv-collab/riscv-gnu-toolchain/README.md

     $ sudo yum install autoconf automake autotools-devel libmpc-devel mpfr-devel gmp-devel gawk  bison flex texinfo patchutils gcc

+On OS X, you can use [Homebrew](http://brew.sh) to install the dependencies:

+    $ brew install gawk gnu-sed gmp mpfr libmpc isl

-On Mac OS, the source and build directories must live in a case-sensitive file system.
-The simplest approach is to create and mount a new disk image with that property.
+To build the glibc (Linux) on OS X, you will need to build within a case-sensitive file system.
+The simplest approach is to create and mount a new disk image with a case sensitive format.
 Make sure that the mount point does not contain spaces.
+This is not necessary to build newlib or gcc itself on OS X.

 This process will start by downloading about 200 MiB of upstream sources, then will patch, build, and install the toolchain.
 If a local cache of the